evgenyneu/tarpan/tarpan/testutils/README.md

-This module contains helper functions for unit tests.
+This module contains helper functions used in unit tests.